SaltwaterC/pwned-password-downloader/README.md

 # pwned-passwords-tools

+- pwned-passowrds-downloader - cross-platform alternative to official tool that doesn't require a runtime.
+- pwned-passwords-indexer - used by the old archived pwned-password.txt lists that used to be available.

+## pwned-passwords-downloader

+Work in progress!
+Read: buggy, particularly concurrent code.

+Cross-platform alternative to official [PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader).
+While .NET Core runtime is available on more platforms these days, this allows the binaries to run without any particular runtime.

+While it implements a parallelism option, it may not work exactly the same as the official `PwnedPasswordsDownloader`.
+This sets the number of fibers (coroutines) to run concurrently.
+The binary must be built with `preview_mt` to enable Crystal runtime's parallelism support and the default numbers of system theads (forks really) is set as 4, unless overriden via `CRYSTAL_WORKERS` environment variable.
+While fibers by themselves may get some benefit without threading while waiting for IO, it won't get the full performance benefit without an appropriate number of threads.

+Supports additional features not available in the official downloader:

+ * Saves range ETags to make it easier to verify whether a range file requires update.
+WIP i.e going to be an optional, ETag checking not yet implemented.
+ * Saves a single specified range in the output directory.
+Useful if a range fails to download.
+ * Basic integrity checks i.e whether all files have been downloaded and their length is non-zero.
+ * TODO: option to strip CRLF to keep LF only (UNIX line termination) - shaves off about 550MiB of disk
+ * TODO: option to strip counters - shaves off about 1.1 GiB of disk

+## pwned-passwords-indexer

 These are a set of tools created to speed up the search in large files such as the [Have I Been Pwned downloadable passwords list](https://haveibeenpwned.com/Passwords).

 While the tooling has been created for the HIBP files, it is possible to use them for any password file that has the following specifications: